 As a senior executive, how do you continue to increase your business knowledge and skills base?
 How do you keep up with the latest developments in your industry?
 You are doubtless aware of how vitally important the acquisition of knowledge is, but how do you find the time to do it?

-In order to keep up with business and industry developments, coaching and training courses are essential, whether for seasoned practitioners or up and coming new executives.
+In order to keep up with business and industry developments, coaching and training courses are essential, whether for seasoned practitioners or up and coming new executives to revist your leadership training.
 Our fast-moving business environment, courtesy of the Internet and modern communication systems, means that most senior executives find it essential to continue taking part in training or study.

 Coaching is now an established executive training tool.
 Many executives find that at intermediate levels they are told they must seek further training in order to climb further up the executive ladder.
 But how can a senior executive find the time to pursue this?
 They already have an overflowing diary and a day that sometimes seems endless.
 This lack of time is a huge hurdle to overcome, particularly when trying to bring an executive and a coach together.